ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 	})
 }
 ```
-We validate that the mutation has a `phone_number`(if not just let the mutation continue).
+We validate that the mutation has a `phone_number`(if not, let the mutation continue).
 A bit of string acrobatics, and we have the `last_digits` extracted from the string.
 We store it in another field - the `last_digits` and
 mask the `phone_number`.

-To get the full phone number we add a utility function
+To get the full phone number, we will add a utility function.
 ```go title="ent/user_phone_number.go"
 package ent